Joshfindit/Geometry-in-D3.js/_posts/2043-06-14-Measuring-the-length-of-a-line.md

 It goes like this: <img class="mwe-math-fallback-image-inline tex" alt=" c = \sqrt{a^2 + b^2}. \," src="http://upload.wikimedia.org/math/4/9/a/49a65217b7d35663efc6e558c0ffdba0.png">

-If you want to understand how the distance (c) is found, I recommend reading through the linked article.
+If you want to understand how the distance "c" is found, I recommend reading through the linked article.

 Following with previous articles, we're going to create a function that accepts two points: